 4. Automate workflow processes: Use automation features within the software to streamline workflows for tracking, appealing, and resolving denied claims.
 Automation reduces administrative burdens and accelerates the appeals process.

-5. Conduct regular training and updates: Ensure that staff is well-trained in using the denials management software effectively.
+5. Conduct regular training and updates: Ensure that staff is well-trained in using the denial management software effectively.
 Regular updates on payer policies and software functionalities can help maintain high levels of efficiency and compliance.

 By following these best practices, healthcare organizations can enhance their denial management processes, improve claim acceptance rates, and ultimately optimize revenue cycle performance.